Messenger is an online application that works when you have an active internet connection.

 With cellular data, you must have an active subscription for Messenger to work.

 So, check that your data subscription is still active.

 If depleted, purchase another offer and test if Messenger will now work correctly.

 Disabling and enabling airplane mode is one way of troubleshooting your internet.

-On your Android or iPhone, find the airplane mode icon and tap on it to enable it, then disable it after around 30 seconds.
+Find the airplane mode icon on your Android or iPhone and tap on it to enable it, then disable it after around 30 seconds.
 Open your Messenger and check if you can now use it normally.

 When Messenger fails to work with your cellular data, there is an issue with your phone, the application itself, or your internet connection.

 We’ve covered different approaches you can take to understand and fix the error.

 Hopefully, you will manage to fix your Messenger.